Credit: We Can Do It “Rosie the Riveter” Poster on Wiki Commons

 It was the absence of designers and these wartime restrictions that forced women to adapt, improvise and get creative when it came to choosing their wardrobe.
 Despite restrictions, awesome trends still emerged from the decade and some of these styles are quintessential pieces in the modern woman’s closet today.

-It’s easy to style the ’40s when you know that those trends are being reproduced in new fashion today.
+It’s easy to see the 1940s fashion influences when you know that those trends are being reproduced in new fashion today.
 Check out vintage inspired clothing sites like Stop Staring, Pin Up Girl Clothing and Pin Up Dresses.

 Source: Family Photo